ROOTS & VEGETABLES

 • 32.
 Pepper Collection: four varieties Named, two of each variety

 • 34.
-Three ears of sweet table corn (remove 1/3 husk and silk from tip to butt)
+Three ears sweet table corn (remove 1/3 husk and silk from tip to butt)

 • 38.
 Butternut squash (clean, short stem)